spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 For this demo we will be querying Twitter for tweets matching our query and then storing some of the fields in a table in HAWQ.
 We will insert one row per tweet using the Spring XD JDBC sink.

-We need to modify the connection properties for JDBC which are specified in `config/jdbc.properties`.
+We need to modify the connection properties for JDBC which are specified in `config/modules/sink/jdbc/jdbc.properties`.
 We can edit that file using this command:

-    gedit /home/gpadmin/spring-xd-1.0.0.M5/xd/config/jdbc.properties
+    gedit /home/gpadmin/spring-xd-1.0.0.M6/xd/config/modules/sink/jdbc/jdbc.properties

 Then change the content of the file to the following:

 ```
-driverClass=org.postgresql.Driver
+driverClassName=org.postgresql.Driver
 url=jdbc:postgresql:gpadmin
 username=gpadmin
 password=
-initializeDatabase=false
 ```

 Next step is to create the table in HAWQ.
 We open up a new command window and enter `psql` to start a PostgreSQL client